1983 Madrid Airport runway collision: Victims

+Both aircraft caught fire and were destroyed; all 42 people on board the DC-9 were killed, while 51 (50 passengers, one crew member) of the 93 on board the Boeing 727 were killed.
+Notable fatalities from the disaster included Fanny Cano, José María Cagigal, and Marc Raubenheimer.

 Investigation

-After the accident, an investigation was immediately started, which lasted at least more than a year.
+After the accident, an investigation was immediately started, which lasted more than a year.
 Investigators found that the DC-9 had inadvertently taxied onto the active runway due to poor visibility at the airport, as well as inadequate signs and markings, which led to the DC-9 entering the runway without clearance, unknowingly, while the Boeing 727 was attempting to take off.